moby/moby/hack/PACKAGERS.md

 export DOCKER_BUILDTAGS='exclude_graphdriver_aufs'
 ```

-NOTE: if you need to set more than one build tag, space seperate them.
+NOTE: if you need to set more than one build tag, space separate them.

 ### Static Daemon